nishantnepal/nishantnepal.github.io/_posts/2025-10-20-building-gen-ai-observability.md

 Finally, don’t forget that LLM traces may include user inputs or sensitive content—ensure your logging backend complies with your organization’s data policies.

-## Coming Up Next

-In the next post, we'll explore ***Evaluations*** as a critical architectural concern when building agentic AI systems.